Nevada

 D. Effect

 For people with sex offenses, pardon does not obviate need to register.
 2003 Attorney General Opinion, supra, at p.
-14; http://pardons.nv.gov/About/Effect_of_a_Pardon/.
-In re Sang Man Shin, 206 P.3d 91, 91 (Nev.
-2009) (pardon did not supersede Nevada law prohibiting the sealing of a sex offense).
+14; see also In re Sang Man Shin, 206 P.3d 91, 91 (Nev.
+2009) (pardon did not supersede Nevada law prohibiting the sealing of a sex offense); Effect of a Pardon.

 E. Process

 Expedited process for non-violent first time offenses: In August 2010, the Board adopted regulations providing for an expedited process to consider pardon applications filed by people with non-violent first-time offenses without a hearing, as long as there is no objection from district attorney, judge, or victim.
 See Nev.
-Admin Code § 213.077.
-See also Rev. Stat.
-Ann. § 213.017 (authorizing the Board to establish procedures for pardon and restoration of civil rights).
+Admin.
+Code § 213.077.
+See also Nev.
+Rev. Stat. § 213.017 (authorizing the Board to establish procedures for pardon and restoration of civil rights).

-Summary pardons for marijuana possession: On June 17, 2020, the Board passed an resolution to summarily pardon 15,000 individuals convicted of possession of one ounce or less of marijuana between 1986 and 2017, when this conduct was decriminalized.
-See FAQs, and https://www.marijuanamoment.net/nevada-pardons-more-than-15000-people-with-marijuana-convictions-under-governors-resolution/.
-The measure was introduced to the board by Gov. Steve Sisolak (D) last week: While pardons don’t void convictions, they can restore rights such as the ability to vote, own a firearm or serve on a jury.
-Those who are eligible for the pardon also have the opportunity to submit a form for expedited processing of documentation reflecting their status change.”
+Those eligible for the automatic pardon were allowed to submit a form for expedited processing of documentation reflecting their status change.”
 The Board was unable to identify the records of this offense for: 1) people charged prior to 2001, when this offense was a felony; 2) people charged with this offense who pled to other offenses.
-Nonetheless, these convictions can still be pardoned upon application.
+Nonetheless, these convictions could still be pardoned upon application.

 F. Frequency of grants